Vijay1126/100-days-of-code/log.md

 **Thoughts:** Learned how powerful dequeue is.
 Damn.
 Did a bit of iOS dev.
 Sepnt a few hours trying to fix bugs. was succesfull in the end.
 Did lose a lot of time tho.

+### Day 8: April 26, 2020

+**Today's Progress**: Did 2 problems on leetcode. + Made the CustomLoginDemo app **Thoughts:** Made the app with authentication support.
+Now have to focus on NodeJS.
+Deep learning is lagging but I'm hoping all this will pay off with the internship scene.
+Let's see.